 Naypyidaw Tours, Day Trips, What to Do & See in Naypyidaw

-Naypyidaw, also known as Nay Pyi Taw, has been the capital of Myanmar since 2005, is administered as the Union of this country.
+Naypyidaw, also known as Nay Pyi Taw, has been the capital of Myanmar since 2005, and is administered as the Union of this country.
 With the ideal situation – being in the center of Myanmar, Naypyidaw is reachable from every part of the Union.

 Located on the main Yangon-Mandalay rail line is the Naypyidaw Station, which provides nine-hour trips to Naypyidaw from Yangon.
 10 miles southeast of the city situated the Naypyidaw Airport, where all domestic airlines are offered.
-To access to Yangon and other cities along with the country, there are periodic flights with Air Bagan, Air Mandalay, Myanma Airways and Yangon Airways.
+To access to Yangon and other cities in the country, there are periodic flights with Air Bagan, Air Mandalay, Myanma Airways, and Yangon Airways.
 If the airplane is not the ideal means of transportation, now visitors can enjoy themselves driving for 4 hours to Naypyidaw from Yangon via a new highway opened lately.

 The City Hall (Naypyidaw)

-One of the particularly noticeable Land Marks of Naypyidaw is City Hall, where the headquarters of Naypyidaw Development Committee is established.
+One of the particularly noticeable Land Marks of Naypyidaw is City Hall, where the headquarters of the Naypyidaw Development Committee is established.
 All the missions for the development of this capital are in charge of the headquarters.
-National special events take place under the traditional tune of National Anthem played by State Orchestra in Naypyidaw City Hall.
-That indicates Naypyidaw, administrative City of the Union of Myanmar.
+National special events take place under the traditional tune of the National Anthem played by the State Orchestra in Naypyidaw City Hall.
+That indicates Naypyidaw, the administrative City of the Union of Myanmar.